razakj/modbusjs/README.md

 *   options: Optional
     *   timeout: Request timeout.
 Default is 5 seconds.
 If request is successful then result is returned with following attributes
-*   data: Array of booleans
+*   result: Array of booleans
 *   request: Request object
 *   response: Response object